robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 #### 5.1.2.4 .
 Local Scope

 > [!IMPORTANT]
-> LXX Recall how to define local variables and where they can be accessed (K1)
+> LO-XX Recall how to define local variables and where they can be accessed (K1)

 - **Definition**: Variables accessible only within the keyword or test|task where they are defined.
 - **Creation**: